open-dollar/od-docs/docs/faq.md

 * Vault users realize that they can mint more OD against their ETH and that they will be able to buy cheap OD once the market price goes down.

 * Token holders realize that they can redeem less lstETH during Settlement and they need to short OD.

+### Why would I hold OD when the system devalues the token?

+This is exactly what the system wants you to ask yourself when it charges a negative redemption rate.
+The system is trying to incentivize OD holders to sell and bring the market price down and close to the redemption price.